j-sieben/PIT/README.md

 ## How it works
 ### Messages
 PIT is centered around messages.
 A message basically consists of a message text, a language and a severity.
-All messages are ready for translation in any target language Oracle supports.
-To make it convenient to translate messages, all messags can be exported as XLIFF ready to be translated into a target language using any XLIFF editor.
-After translation, the resulting XLIFF file is simply re-imported into PIT and all messages are automatically translated.

 Severities range from 20 (fatal) to 70 (verbose).
 Along with the severity there is a custom error number that you can assign to a message.
 These error numbers may reference Oracle error numbers which do not have a predefined exception, such as NO_DATA_FOUND or similar.
 By assigning an Oracle error number to a message, the Oracle error is automatically mapped to this message.
 If you provide no Oracle error number, PIT automatically creates a custom error for you.
 No more hazzle with -20.000 numbers anymore!

+Messages are ready for translation in any target language Oracle supports.
+To make it convenient to translate messages, all messags can be exported as XLIFF ready to be translated into a target language using any XLIFF editor.
+After translation, the resulting XLIFF file is simply re-imported into PIT and all messages are automatically translated.

 All messages are accessible through a package called MSG that holds all of the messages as constants plus exceptions for all messages with severity 20 or 30.
 So fi if you create a message called CHILD_RECORD_FOUND, severity 30 to Oracle error number -2292, package MSG will contains entries like this:
 ```plsql